bids-apps/giga_connectome/docs/source/contributing.md

 4. Commit your changes on this branch.

+If you want to make sure all the tests will be run by github continuous integration, make sure that your commit message contains `full_test`.

 5. Run the tests locally; you can run spectfic tests to speed up the process:

 ```bash